-- Ancient and Middle-period Chinese philosophy and religion
+- Ancient and Middle-period Chinese intellectual history, philosophy, and religion

 - A.M.
 (1993) and Ph.D.
 (1998) Princeton University